Giving Compass' Take:

 - Leaders in collective impact work discuss the future of this work and its position in place-based philanthropy and collaborative social change.

-- Read more about the history of collective impact in the past decade.
+- Read more about the history of collective impact.

 What is Giving Compass?